CrynetLogistics/flink/docs/content/docs/connectors/datastream/firehose.md

     * Constructs and returns the Firehose sink.

-## Using Custom Kinesis Endpoints
+## Using Custom Firehose Endpoints

-It is sometimes desirable to have Flink operate as a consumer or producer against a Kinesis VPC endpoint or a non-AWS Firehose endpoint such as [Localstack](https://localstack.cloud/); this is especially useful when performing functional testing of a Flink application.
+It is sometimes desirable to have Flink operate as a consumer or producer against a Firehose VPC endpoint or a non-AWS Firehose endpoint such as [Localstack](https://localstack.cloud/); this is especially useful when performing functional testing of a Flink application.
 The AWS endpoint that would normally be inferred by the AWS region set in the Flink configuration must be overridden via a configuration property.